vectordotdev/vector/rfcs/2020-03-17-2064-event-driven-observability.md

 ## Guide-level Proposal

-At any point in the code where something happens that a user might want to know about (i.e. an _event_ occurs), instead of reaching for our usual log statements or metrics collectors, we should define a new internal event.
+At any point in the code where something happens that a user might want to collect data about (i.e. an _event_ occurs), instead of reaching for our usual log statements and metrics collectors, we should define a new internal event.
+This doesn't necessarily include one-time log messages around startup or shutdown, but does include all metrics collection and log events that can happen repeatedly at runtime.

 Internal events are simply structs which implement the `InternalEvent` trait.
 The idea is quite simple:

-1. Go to the `internal_events` module and define a new struct with fields for whatever relevant data you have.
+1. Go to the top-level `internal_events` module and define a new struct with fields for whatever relevant data you have.

 2. Implement the `InternalEvent` trait for your new struct.
 There are two methods, `emit_logs` and `emit_metrics`, and both default to doing nothing.